patrickdas/patrickdas.github.io/_talks/talk_irb_updated.md

 ---
-title: "From Documentation Project to IRB""
+title: "From Documentation Project to IRB"
 collection: talks
-type: "invited talk"
+type: "Invited talk"
-permalink: /talks/irb
+permalink: /talks/irb/
-venue: "Working Group on Language Documentation, Description and Revitalization, CU Boulder"
+venue: "CU Boulder Language Documentation & Description Reading Group"
 date: 2024-10-24
-location: "Boulder, CO"
+location: "University of Colorado Boulder"
 ---

-This talk walks through the real-world process of creating and submitting an **IRB application** for an international language documentation project — from conceptualization to approval.
-It reflects on the ethical and procedural challenges involved in documenting **Tikhir**, a minority Naga language spoken in Nagaland, India.

----
+An invited talk reflecting on the practical steps and ethical challenges involved in preparing an IRB for an international language documentation project.